zygyz/romp/README.md

 ### Caveats
     - For DRB047 in dataracebench, please use the byte level granularity checking otherwise the word level granularity checking causes false positives
+    - To siwtch from word level checking to byte level checking, disable the macro definition #define WORD_LEVEL and enable the macro definition #define BYTE_LEVEL and recompile romp library

 ## Authors